Sharpness-aware Quantization for Deep Neural Networks: Preliminary

 \section{Preliminary}

-\subsection{Network quantization}
+\subsection{Network Quantization}

-For convenience, we revisit the uniform quantization function.
-For a CNN with $L$ layers, let $w^l$ and $z^l$ be the weights and input activations of a convolutional layer $l$.
-For simplicity, we omit the layer index $l$.
-Before performing quantization, we first use normalization functions $T_w(\cdot)$ and $T_z(\cdot)$ to map $w$ and $z$ into the scale of $[0,1]$, respectively:
+In this paper, we use uniform quantization \jing{which is hardware-friendly~\cite{zhou2016dorefa}.} Given an $L$-layer deep model, let $w^l$ and $x^l$ be the weight and input activation \wrt~the $l$-th layer.
+For simplicity, we omit the layer index $l$ afterward.
+Before performing quantization, we first normalize $w$ and $x$ into the scale of $[0,1]$ by applying clipping as